Is Auth.js commercial software?

-You cannot as easily expire a JSON Web Token - doing so requires maintaining a server side blocklist of invalid tokens (at least until they expire) and checking every token against the list every time a token is presented.
+It's difficult to invalidate a JSON Web Token - doing so requires maintaining a server-side blocklist of the tokens (at least until they expire) and checking every token against the list every time a token is presented.

 Shorter session expiry times are used when using JSON Web Tokens as session tokens to allow sessions to be invalidated sooner and simplify this problem.

-Auth.js client includes advanced features to mitigate the downsides of using shorter session expiry times on the user experience, including automatic session token rotation, optionally sending keep alive messages to prevent short lived sessions from expiring if there is an window or tab open, background re-validation, and automatic tab/window syncing that keeps sessions in sync across windows any time session state changes or a window or tab gains or loses focus.
+Auth.js client includes advanced features to mitigate the downsides of using shorter session expiry times on the user experience, including automatic session token rotation, optionally sending keep-alive messages to prevent short-lived sessions from expiring if there is a window or tab opened, background re-validation, and automatic tab/window syncing that keeps sessions in sync across windows any time session state changes or a window or tab gains or loses focus.

 As with database session tokens, JSON Web Tokens are limited in the amount of data you can store in them.
 There is typically a limit of around 4096 bytes per cookie, though the exact limit varies between browsers, proxies and hosting services.
 If you want to support most browsers, then do not exceed 4096 bytes per cookie.
 If you want to save more data, you will need to persist your sessions in a database (Source: browsercookielimits.iain.guru)

 The more data you try to store in a token and the more other cookies you set, the closer you will come to this limit.
-Since v4 we have implemented cookie chunking so that cookies over the 4kb limit get split and reassembled upon parsing.
-However since this data needs to be transmitted on every request, if you wish to store more than ~4 KB of data you're probably at the point where you want to store a unique ID in the token and persist the data elsewhere (e.g. in a server-side key/value store).
+Auth.js uses cookie chunking so that cookies over the 4kb limit get split and reassembled upon parsing.
+However, since this data needs to be transmitted on every request, in case you wish to store more than ~4 KB of data you're probably at the point where you want to store a unique ID in the token and persist the data elsewhere (e.g. in a server-side key/value store).

 Data stored in an encrypted JSON Web Token (JWE) may be compromised at some point.